-- 10.1 The viva voce (oral) examination should normally take place within three months of the candidate handing in the submission, or exceptionally in the event that the submission is made before the appointment of examiners, within three months of examiner appointment. - 10.2 External examiner attendance at the examination may be via applications with videoconferencing functionality.
-This provision allows for greater flexibility in choice of suitable examiners, by allowing remote participation where attendance would otherwise be limited by availability to attend, geographical distance or cost. - 10.3 One member of the supervision team (normally the Principal Supervisor) may attend the viva voce (oral) examination, at the request of the candidate, as an observer only.
+10.3 One member of the supervision team (normally the Principal Supervisor) may attend the viva voce (oral) examination, at the request of the candidate, as an observer only.
 A written request from the candidate for attendance by the Supervisor must be made in advance of the examination date.
 The request is normally made (on a standard form available from the Graduate School) when the Thesis is submitted.
 The examination team will be informed if the Supervisor is to attend.
-The Supervisor must withdraw from the examination venue with the candidate prior to the deliberations of the examiners on the outcome of the examination. $^{10}$ a) Award the degree.
+The Supervisor must withdraw from the examination with the candidate prior to the deliberations of the examiners on the outcome of the examination.

-10.4 At the conclusion of the viva voce (oral) examination, the examiners provide a full written report of the examination which contains their recommendation, which will be one of the following:

-b) Award the degree, subject to modifications being carried out to the satisfaction of the nominated examiner/s.

-c) Require a re-submission for the degree, including a further viva voce (oral) examination, and with the work re-submitted within a maximum period of twelve months from the date of the first examination.

-d) In the case of a PhD examination, recommend the award of a lower degree, with or without further amendment to the thesis, in accordance with the criteria and requirements of that lower degree.

-e) Fail.

-NOTE: In the case of a second examination following re-submission, the Examiners cannot recommend clause c) above.

-- 10.5 The examiners' report states, in detail, the reasons underlying the recommendation and provides the evidence to substantiate their conclusion; and, where appropriate, lists the alterations and/or additions required to the work.
-The report is normally word-processed and always completed, in full, immediately after the viva voce (oral) examination has concluded, i.e. on the same day. - 10.6 The examiners' recommendation is submitted to the relevant University Committee (Graduate School Committee) for approval.
-Very exceptionally, the Committee may decide not to approve the examiners' recommendation (e.g. where the examiners' recommendations are at variance with the content of their report or contrary to the University's regulations or inconsistent).
-In such cases, the Committee should determine the appropriate action. - 10.7 If a consensus to make an award is not possible, the examiners provide separate reports which should clearly indicate the examiners' individual recommendations and the reasons for these.
-The Graduate School Committee may then appoint new examiners. - 10.8 Normally only one viva voce (oral) re-examination is permitted. - 10.9 The relevant University Committee (Graduate School Committee) will, in each case, determine the timescale and deadline for the amendments required by the examiners, taking into account the scale of the amendments required. - 10.10 Any request to extend the deadline for submission of a corrected thesis or equivalent (or a resubmission) must be made, in writing, by the candidate to the relevant University Committee (Graduate
+- 10.4 At the conclusion of the viva voce (oral) examination, the examiners provide a full written report of the examination which contains their recommendation, which will be one of the following: - a) Award the degree.
+10 - b) Award the degree, subject to modifications being carried out to the satisfaction of the nominated examiner/s.
+11 - c) In the case of a first examination only, require a re-submission for the degree, including a further viva voce (oral) examination, and with the work re-submitted within a maximum period of twelve months from the date of the first examination. - d) Normally only in the case of a second examination relating to a corrected/resubmitted thesis, recommend the award of a lower degree, with or without further amendment to the thesis, in accordance with the criteria and requirements of that lower degree (applies to PhD and also Professional Doctorates including the option of a lower award). - e) Normally only in the case of a second examination relating to a corrected/resubmitted thesis, Fail. - 10.5 The examiners' report states, in detail, the reasons underlying the recommendation and provides the evidence to substantiate their conclusion; and, where appropriate, lists the alterations and/or additions required to the work.
+The report is completed electronically, in full.
+Normally this will be immediately after the viva voce (oral) examination has concluded, i.e. on the same day, however where this is not possible, it should be provided within two working days - 10.6 The examiners' recommendation is submitted to the relevant University Committee (Graduate School Committee) for approval.
+Exceptionally, the Committee may decide not to approve the examiners' recommendation (e.g. where the examiners' recommendations are at variance with the content of their report or contrary to the University's regulations or inconsistent).
+In such cases, the Committee should determine the appropriate action.

-&lt;sup>10 Regulation approved by Academic Board on 14 November 2001

-&lt;sup>11 Examiners may recommend this outcome, i.e. Award the degree, despite typographical/spelling or minor textual corrections being needed, provided that the Examiners do not wish to review any of these corrections after the Candidate has made them.
+10 Examiners may recommend this outcome, i.e. Award the degree, despite typographical/spelling or minor textual corrections being needed, provided that the Examiners do not wish to review any of these corrections after the Candidate has made them.

-&lt;sup>12 "Modifications" may include revision of material in the thesis that the Examiners specify in detail and which, in their judgement, are necessary for the thesis to reach an acceptable standard.
+[&]quot;Modifications" may include revision of material in the thesis that the Examiners specify in detail and which, in their judgement, are necessary for the thesis to reach an acceptable standard.
 This can include revisions that rectify omissions as well as improvements to the contextualisation/arguments/discussions within the thesis, and removal of sections/other re-structuring of the thesis.
 The award of the degree is withheld until the Examiners confirm that all requested modifications have been completed to their satisfaction.
+Examiners are expected to provide assessment feedback as soon as possible and within 20 working days.